ybenitezf/cdk_polylith/README.md

 └── workspace.toml
 ```

-The `workspace.toml` will configure the behavior of the `poetry poly ...` commands
+The `workspace.toml` file will configure the behavior of the `poetry poly ...` commands

-Let's add [this commit](https://github.com/ybenitezf/cdk_polylith/commit/bfc66d18ba91139e46251e446f2fbb3d14253f67).
+Let's create a new [ commit](https://github.com/ybenitezf/cdk_polylith/commit/bfc66d18ba91139e46251e446f2fbb3d14253f67).
 From now on, we will be moving the old code to this new structure.

-## Project requirements, requirements, requirements
+## Managing project requirements.

-Before we go further let's install the poetry project:
+Before we go any further let's install the poetry project:

 ```bash
 poetry install